wiresv/create-python-proj/README.md

 Set up a modern Python project by running one command.
 (The missing [Create React App](https://github.com/facebook/create-react-app) for Python)

-Create Python projects with the best devepment workflow and configurations.
+Create Python projects with the best development tools and configurations.

 - [Creating a Project](#creating-a-project) – How to create a new project.

 Create Python Project works on macOS, Windows, and Linux.<br>
 If something doesn’t work, please [file an issue](https://github.com/wiresv/create-python-proj/issues/new).<br>

+This is the best Python workflow setup, and you deserve the best.

+> "A customer can have a car painted any colour he wants as long as it's black."

 ## Quick Overview